 This mental health service is dedicated to assisting the newly bereaved through private counseling, support groups and workshops.
 Educational opportunities are also offered to enhance a greater understanding of bereavement through graduate courses, training programs for caregivers and publication of literature.

-Dr Sabatini has published two books, "Bereavement Counseling in the School Setting" and "Luciano: an Immigrant's Journey of Rediscovery".
+Dr. Sabatini has published two books, "Bereavement Counseling in the School Setting" and "Lessons Learned on Grief"

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Through counseling and treatment, we are able to help you recover motivation, perspective, and joy that you once had in your life.